cjhnbls/pipelinedb-doc-cn/aggregates.rst

 	Number of rows for which **expression** is distinct.

-	.. note:: Counting the distinct number of expressions on an infinite stream would require infinite memory, so :code:`CONTINUOUS VIEW` s use :ref:`hll` to accomplish distinct counting in constant space and time, at the expense of a small margin of error.
+	.. note:: Counting the distinct number of expressions on an infinite stream would require infinite memory, so continuous views use :ref:`hll` to accomplish distinct counting in constant space and time, at the expense of a small margin of error.
 Empirically, PipelineDB's implementation of :ref:`hll` has an error rate of ~0.2%.
 For example, **count distinct** might show :code:`1002` when the actual number of unique expressions was :code:`1000`.

 **count ( expression )**